-When the visitor is Authenticated on the website, you should use the sendSignIn event so that Genesys Web Engagement can start a new session.
-When the Backend Server receives this event, it creates a session resource and an identity resource to store the visitor information.
-The identifying information used to login (for instance, the e-mail address) is available in the SignIn event and is used to:
+When the visitor is Authenticated on the website, you should use the\gt.push(['event', 'SignIn', { data: options }]) or \gt.push(['event', 'sendSignIn', options]) event so that Genesys Web Engagement can start a new session.
+When the Web Engagement Server receives the related command, it creates a new session for the current visit.
+This process is completely transparent to the customer.
+The identifying information used to log in (for instance, the email address) is available in the SignIn event and is used to:

-- Create the identityId or search the visitor's identity resource. - · Associate the visitor with a contact in the Genesys solution.
+- Create the identityId or search the visitor's identity resource. - Associate the visitor with a contact in the Genesys solution.